- Unlock Apple ID

 Step 2You can release it when the screen is in Recovery mode.
 Meanwhile, the options will be presented on the iTunes or Finder interface, like the previous method.

-For users with a later macOS version, Finder is the available and appropriate program to enter Recovery mode.
+For users with a later macOS or Windows version, Finder or Apple Devices app is the available and appropriate program to enter Recovery mode.
 Meanwhile, iTunes is for users with a Windows or older macOS version.
-But don’t worry; the step-by-step instructions above are applicable regardless of the program you use, as they only have the same procedure for entering Recovery mode.
+But don’t worry; the step-by-step instructions above are applicable regardless of the program you use, as they only have the same procedure for entering recovery mode.

 No matter how effective the Recovery mode is, it still has limitations and may not be capable of fixing other issues on the iPad, requiring an advanced solution.
 Hence, here’s a bonus repair tool on computers, FoneLab iOS System Recovery.
 Like Recovery mode, it is also specialized for repairing device damages, specifically iOS system damages.
 But its advantage is that you no longer risk losing your iPad data, as it lays out Advanced and Standard modes.